Support Local Oyster Businesses and Save the Bay

 Where to Buy Chesapeake Bay Farmed Oysters

-While restaurants are re-opening, traffic is expected to be lower than pre-COVID levels for a while and local farmers continue to need your help.
-Get your oysters from a local company that is helping to save the Bay.
+You can continue to get your oysters from a local company that is helping to save the Bay.
 See our list below for Virginia and Maryland farms where you can find Chesapeake Bay oysters for sale.

 Love oysters but aren't sure how to shuck your own?
 Want to know the "proper" way to eat an oyster?
 See our videos below.